mkmatr/mkmatminer/README.md

 # mkmatminer
 Seele gpu miner

+(Fixed the problem of high CPU usage on some machines, which may reduce mining efficiency.
+Now fixed)

 How to use:
 1: Copy the files in this folder to the build directory of go-seele
 2: Modify ../node2t.json under runit.bat to your file name